Hedkandi: Events

 Since its inception in 1999, Hedkandi has developed from hosting small boutique parties to staging more than 500 events annually.

 It has a number of residences in Dubai, Amsterdam, US, Frankfurt, Thailand and the UK.
 Hedkandi has hosted events at renowned venues including Es Paradis Ibiza, Nikki Beach Miami, Pacha London the Muziekgebouw Concert Hall in Amsterdam, and a solo bar in Koh Samui.

 Radio

-The Hedkandi radio show is the most popular show on Ministry of Sound radio's 24/7 service and is syndicated on various stations around the world.
-It is available to listen to on the websites of both Ministry of Sound and Hedkandi.
-A separate version broadcasts weekly on Kiss FM.
+The Hedkandi radio show is broadcast on over 30 radio stations worldwide and uploaded weekly to Youtube and Mixcloud.

 Compilations

 Hedkandi has sold more than five million compilation albums to date.
 The principal genre is soulful, vocal house although other dance music genres have been covered.
 The album covers have a distinctive illustrative form and belong to a series.